Cosmo-Tech/Babylon-End-User-Doc/docs/tutorial/Getting_started.md

     Commands:
       get-contexts  Display the currently active namespace
-      get-states    Display all states in your local machine use           Switch to a specific namespace or create a new one
+      get-states    Display states from local machine or remote storage. use           Switch to a specific namespace or create a new one

     ```